inet-framework/inet/showcases/emulation/voip/doc/index.rst

 .. code-block:: bash

-   $ inet -u Cmdenv -c VoipReceiver
+   $ inet -u Cmdenv voipreceiver.ini

 Once the receiver is running, enter the following command on the sender side (replace ``10.0.0.8`` with the IP address of the host the receiver side is